 You must not use the NHSmail service to disable or overload any computer system or network.
-Where excessive account activity is detected your account could be suspended without notice to safeguard the service for all other users.
+Where excessive account activity is detected your account could be suspended, without notice, to safeguard the service for all other users.

 You must not send any material by email that could cause distress or offence to another user.
 You must not send any material that is obscene, sexually explicit or pornographic.
 If you need to transmit sexually explicit material for a valid clinical reason then you must obtain permission from your local Caldicott Guardian.
-[Note: GPs may need to refer to the Caldicott Guardian at their local PCT].
+[Note: GPs may need to refer to the Caldicott Guardian at their local CCG].

 You must not use the NHSmail service to harass other users or groups by sending persistent emails to individuals or distribution lists.

 You must not forward chain emails or other frivolous material to individuals or distribution lists.

 It is your responsibility to check that you are sending email to the correct recipient, as there may be more than one person with the same name using the service.
 Always check that you have the correct email address for the person you wish to send to - this can be done by checking their entry in the NHS Directory.

 Email is admissible as evidence in a court of law and messages can be classified as legal documents.
 Internal emails may also need to be disclosed under the Freedom of Information Act 2000, the Data Protection Act 1998 and amendments and Freedom of Information (Scotland) Act 2002.
 Emails should be treated like any other clinical communication and care should be taken to ensure that content is accurate and the tone is appropriate.

 It is your responsibility to make sure that your details in the NHS Directory are correct and up to date.

 You must not use the NHS Directory to identify individuals or groups of individuals to target for commercial gain, either on your behalf or on that of a third party.